 In the very early game, the best place to sell your pelts will be in Valentine, since you’ve got access to different kinds of shops there.

-How to get perfect pelts in Red Dead Redemption 2
+How to get a perfect pelt in Red Dead Redemption 2

-To identify which animal’s going to produce a perfect pelt, you’re going to need to use binoculars.
+To identify an animal which produces a perfect pelt, you need to use binoculars.
 You can find these in the “kit” tab of your satchel.
 With the binoculars equipped, hold the left trigger and use the left stick to zoom in.

 You can also equip your binoculars from the right hand side of your item wheel.

-To view the Compendium, enter the pause menu and select “Progress”.
-The information can also be displayed by pressing the right shoulder button (R1 on PS4) while you’re looking at an animal through binoculars.
+You can also view this information for each animal in the Compendium.
+To find the Compendium, enter the pause menu and select “Progress”.
+But the quickest way to see the information is by pressing the right shoulder button (R1 on PS4) while you’re looking at an animal through binoculars.

 We’ve listed the different ammo types that you can use to cleanly kill different types of game below: